top of page

 • Volunteer for SNO, as all winter operations work is done by volunteers.
 Learn More

-• Take a moment while skiing, walking, fat biking, or snowshoeing to clear windblown debris from trails such as leaves, sticks and pine cones, as they are safety hazards and act as heat-sinks melting the snow around them quickly.
+• Take a moment to help the trails while skiing, walking, fat biking, or snowshoeing and clear windblown debris from trails such as leaves, sticks and pine cones, as they are safety hazards and act as heat-sinks melting the snow around them quickly.

 • Donate money to help pay for operational expenses.
 Running a ski area costs money!